 *Location: Wua Lai Road

 The Sunday Street Market is best known for traditional arts and handicrafts.

 Location: Tha Phae Gate and down Ratchadamnoen Road

 6) Take a day trip to visit the White Temple in Chiang Rai

 Wat Rong Khun, or the White Temple, is approximately 2.5 hours from Chiang Mai.
 This isn’t a traditional temple – from its white exterior to the religious symbolism represented in the architecture – but it’s strikingly beautiful nonetheless.

 7) Volunteer at Elephant Nature Park

 Elephant Nature Park is a prime example of ethical tourism: it’s a sanctuary for elephants that have been rescued from the logging and tourism industries, and serves as a permanent place for recuperation and freedom.

-Here, you can spend the day (or a week or two) volunteering and interacting with these incredible creatures.
+Visit for the day, or spend a week or two volunteering and interacting with these incredible creatures.